 The predominant mode of working is individual work and class teaching with co-operative group work.
 Within this structure:

-- Instruction is supplied in small groups based on approximately similar age levels - In Mathematics and English skills students can be streamed according to ability in KS4 onwards
+- Instruction is supplied in small groups based on approximately similar age levels - In Mathematics, English Science students can be streamed according to ability in KS3 and KS4.